timok91/personal-website/public/abstracts/example-abstract.md

 ### Citation

-Krug, T., Müllner-Huber, A., Stöffel, T., & Lamm, C. (2025, February 24-26). *"I see you": Pupillometric assessment of the causal role of affect sharing in vicarious fear learning* [Poster Presentation].
+Krug, T., Müllner-Huber, A., Stöffel, T., & Lamm, C. (2025, February 24-26). *"I see you": Pupillometric assessment of the causal role of affect sharing in vicarious fear learning* [Poster presentation].
 CoBeNe PhD Academy 2025, Vienna, Austria.